 (sexual assault victims unit) 844-845-7269

-Students who have sought and received outside protection from local authorities, such as a restraining order, should share that information with the College.
-The appropriate official, typically the Dean of Students (hereinafter “DOS”) (or designee) will assist the student in implementing the order appropriately.
+Students who have sought and received outside protection from local authorities, such as a restraining order, should share that information with the University.
+The appropriate official, typically the Assistant Vice President for Student Affairs & Dean of Students (hereinafter “DOS”) (or designee) will assist the student in implementing the order appropriately.

-Professional counselors are retained by the College to assist students who are facing concerns of an academic, adjustment to college, personal, or social nature.
+Professional counselors are retained by the University to assist students who are facing concerns of an academic, adjustment to university, personal, or social nature.
 They help students work through their concerns to develop appropriate alternatives, actions, or solutions.
 This service is confidential within the limits of Informed Consent and will be discussed in the first counseling session.
-The first fifteen sessions are free to Daemen students and in circumstances where more are needed and as approved by the Director of Counseling and/or Dean of Students.
+The first fifteen sessions are free to Daemen students and in circumstances where more are needed and as approved by the Clinical Director of Counseling and/or Assistant Vice President for Student Affairs & Dean of Students.
 Referrals to a number of community service agencies are also available.
 Students can find further information by contacting the CHIP Center at 716-839-7380.

 Report the Incident

-Daemen College encourages, but does not require, victims, survivors, complainants, claimants, and witnesses with victim status of Sexual Offenses (reporting individuals) to report the incident to one or more of the following resources:
+Daemen University encourages, but does not require, victims, survivors, complainants, claimants, and witnesses with victim status of Sexual Offenses (reporting individuals) to report the incident to one or more of the following resources:

 - Amherst Police Department